-Pedestrians, cyclists and vehicles are

-afforded safe and efficient movement options which connect with public transport, the waterfront and community focal points.
+Pedestrians, cyclists and vehicles are afforded safe and efficient movement options which connect with public transport, the waterfront and community focal points.
+Adequate parking is provided to meet the scale of development and anticipated future growth.

 Development respects and values marine and land based ecology and seeks to protect matters of ecological significance.